Evan Funke: Career

 From 2013 to 2015, Funke was chef at Bucato in Los Angeles, an acclaimed Italian restaurant which was the only restaurant in the United States to exclusively serve pasta made correctly entirely by hand.
 Bucato closed in 2015.

 In 2017, he opened Felix Trattoria in Venice, Los Angeles on Abbot Kinney in Venice, California, one of the best new restaurants in America.

 He also is chef of Mother Wolf in Hollywood, Los Angeles which he debuted in early 2022.
 The restaurant features food inspired by dishes from Rome and the surrounding Lazio region of Italy.
 The restaurant quickly becomes a hotspot with a 1,500 person waitlist to be "one of the country’s most coveted culinary experiences".

 In January 2023, Funke opened Funke in Beverly Hills which Beverly Hills Courier called as "the hottest ticket in town".
 The restaurant, described as a tri-level atelier, was named one of the top new restaurants by Los Angeles Magazine and is included in the Michelin Guide.

-Mother Wolf expanded later in 2023, opening a location at the Fontainebleau Las Vegas in addition to its original Venice outpost.
+Mother Wolf expanded later in 2023, opening a location at the Fontainebleau Las Vegas in addition to its original Hollywood outpost.
 The restaurant is described as one of the best Italian restaurants in Las Vegas.

 In March 2024, Funke opened a new Tuscan concept steakhouse restaurant and bar with 120 seats and sweeping views of Downtown Chicago at the St. Regis Chicago in collaboration with Lettuce Entertain You.
 In October, Mother Wolf added a location in Miami's Design District.

+Following the January 2025 Southern California wildfires, Funke worked with World Central Kitchen in working to feed first responders and community members.

 Personal life

 Funke and his wife Grace have been married since 2016.
-The couple reside in Los Angeles, California.
+The couple resides in Los Angeles, California.
 They first met at Bucato.

 Popular culture

 Funke is considered one of the 50 most powerful people in American fine dining.
 His restaurants are celebrity hotspots with numerous A-listers regularly spotted.
 Regulars include Jay-Z and Beyoncé, Michelle Obama, and Justin and Hailey Bieber.
-Other diners at Funke's restaurants have included Brad Pitt, Adele, LeBron James, David Grohl, Mark Wahlberg, Chrissy Teigen, Vanessa Hudgens, Jennifer Aniston, Courteney Cox, Matt Damon, Robert De Niro, Paul McCartney, Giada de Laurentis, Kris Jenner, and Jeffrey Katzenberg.
+Other diners at Funke's restaurants have included Brad Pitt, Adele, LeBron James, David Grohl, Mark Wahlberg, Chrissy Teigen, Vanessa Hudgens, Jennifer Aniston, Courteney Cox, Matt Damon, Robert De Niro, Paul McCartney, Giada de Laurentis, Meghan Markle, Kris Jenner, and Jeffrey Katzenberg.

 Since 2022, Funke has been the official chef of the Vanity Fair Oscar Party.
+Starting with the 32nd edition, he is also executive chef of the SAG Awards.

-In 2024, he was the chef for the reopening party for the Rodeo Drive flagship of Loro Piana.
+In 2024, he was the chef for the reopening party of Loro Piana's Rodeo Drive flagship.